robhz786/api_string/README.md

 # Introduction

-Almost every API contain some functions that receive or return strings.
+Almost every API contains some functions that receive or return strings.
 Yet, the C++ standard does not provide any good solution to transfer strings across modules boundaries.
-While `std::basic_string` does not have a standard ABI, raw strings and `std::basic_string_view` are not able manage heap allocated memory.
+While `std::basic_string` does not have a standard ABI, raw strings and `std::basic_string_view` are not able to manage heap allocated memory.

 The purpose of this project is to persuade the addition into the C++ Standard Library of a new string type with a standard ABI that could safely cross module boundaries carrying dynamically allocated memory.
-The proposed solution uses reference counting to manage and immutable array of characters.
+The proposed solution uses reference counting to manage and an immutable array of characters.
 Kind of `std::shared_ptr<const char[]>`.

 The `basic_api_string` class template aims to prove the concept.
 Its notable characteristics are:

-- Copy constructor is always fast and never throws.
+- Its copy constructor is always fast and never throws.
-- Header file is fast to compile.
+- Its header file is fast to compile.
 - It supports small string optimisation.
+- `c_str()` member function that returns a null-terminated raw string.`basic_string` class template, whose interface is basically the same as of `std::basic_string`.
 - `c_str()` member function that returns a null terminated raw string.
 - The user can create an `basic_api_string` object from a string literal without any memory allocating ( either by using `operator "" _as` or `api_string_ref` ).
 - Can safely cross modules boundaries, because: